aspose-words/Aspose-Words-Tutorials/words/english/java/document-loading-and-saving/advance-html-documents-saving-options/_index.md

 }
 ```

+### Use case
+Choose EMF/WMF when the target browsers support these vector formats and you need lossless scaling.

 ## 6. Convert Metafiles to SVG
-Use the `convertMetafilesToSvg` method to convert metafiles to SVG format.
-This format is ideal for displaying vector graphics in HTML documents.
+SVG provides the best scalability and is widely supported across modern browsers.

 ```java